Subsonic ammunition

-Subsonic ammunition usually uses heavier bullets to retain as much energy as possible at the lower velocities.
+Subsonic ammunition usually uses heavier bullets to retain as much kinetic energy as possible at the lower velocities.
 Some subsonic ammunition is used in non-suppressed firearms to gain the advantages of heavier bullet weights.

 Standard calibers

 Subsonic versions of standard rounds

 In this instance, heavier bullets are loaded in standard ammunition, which reduces muzzle velocity below the speed of sound.

 As an example, the very common 9×19mm Parabellum standard military round is a 7.5 g bullet at velocities typically around 360 m/s.
-Subsonic loads for 9mm commonly use 9.5 g bullets at velocities of 300 m/s.
+Subsonic loads for 9×19mm Parabellum commonly use 9.5 g bullets at velocities of 300 m/s.

 For these ammunition loads, balancing bullet weight and velocity are required to ensure that the ammunition will still reliably cycle semi-automatic firearms.
-Subsonic ammunition with normal bullet weights often fails to properly function in such firearms.
+Subsonic ammunition with normal bullet weights often fails to function properly in such firearms.